KatyaRyazantseva/WomenOfStarknet-Cairo/README.md

 # Women Of Starknet Cairo Bootcamp
-Cairo bootcamp for women initiated by Starknet Foundation
+Cairo bootcamp for women initiated by Starknet Foundation, Cohort 1.